It's Alright (Jay-Z and Memphis Bleek song)

 "It's Alright" is the only single by Memphis Bleek and Jay-Z that was released from the Streets Is Watching soundtrack for the film of the same name.
 It was later featured as a bonus track on Jay-Z's third album, Vol. 2...
 Hard Knock Life.
-It is produced by Damon Dash and Mahogany Music, who sample "Once in a Lifetime" by the Talking Heads and "The Hall of Mirrors" by Kraftwerk for the track's beat.
+It is produced by Damon Dash and Mahogany Music, who sample "Once in a Lifetime" by Talking Heads and "The Hall of Mirrors" by Kraftwerk for the track's beat.
 Its B-side is "The Doe" by Diamonds in da Rough.

 Music video

 The video was filmed in Cancun, Mexico.
 Cameo appearances are made by Damon Dash, Kareem "Biggs Burke, Ja Rule and DJ Clue.